website: www.hooke.org.uk

 Captain C G Hooke's Indian Mess Uniform 1929

-Click the next link to read a letter from Cyril's big sister Mildred, written at the outbreak of WW2 in 1939.
+Click the link below to read a letter from Cyril's big sister Mildred, written at the outbreak of WW2 in 1939.
 Cyril's wife, Elaine, and his two young sons, George & John, were living in England while Cyril was alone in India.
 Mildred wrote, affectionately and revealingly about the family before telling Cyril all about the challenges she was facing evacuating children from Bradford Girls Grammar where she was the Headteacher, and then taking in other children from other schools.

 Letter from Mildred to Cyril 1939